Gino Pozzo

-Gino Pozzo (born 1965) is an Italian businessman and managing director and legal owner of Watford, who owns a sports investment group focused on the football sector.
+Gino Pozzo (born 1965) is an Italian businessman and the owner of Watford F.C., who owns a sports investment group focused on the football sector.

 Early life

-He is son of Italian businessman Giampaolo Pozzo and a member of the prominent Italian business-owning Pozzo family.
+He is the son of Italian businessman Giampaolo Pozzo and a member of the Pozzo family.

 Career

-Pozzo got his start in football as soon as he left university in his early 20s and has built his career around talent scouting and development of high-potential players.
-Pozzo is reportedly heavily involved in the day-to-day running of Watford, as well as negotiating transfers between his father's football club Udinese in Italy.
+After leaving university, Pozzo became involved in football in his early 20s, focusing on talent scouting and player development.
+He is involved in the day-to-day running of Watford, as well as negotiating transfers between his father's football club Udinese in Italy.

-Over the past decade, Pozzo and his family have become notable for their multi-club ownership strategies, including transferring players between Watford, Udinese and Granada (with Granada sold to Chinese businessman Jiang Lizhang in June 2016).
+Pozzo and his family have owned multiple clubs, including Watford, Udinese, and Granada (with Granada sold to Chinese businessman Jiang Lizhang in June 2016).
+They have transferred players between these clubs.